Cacao FAQ - Become an expert

 Farming cacao is hard work and requires great skill and knowledge.
 The farmers analyze the terrior of their environment, understanding how it will alter their flavor.
 They harvest the cacao pods, ferment the beans, and dry them.
 Every step of the way it can alter the flavor of the bean.

-We do process nuts and dairy in our facility - although we very rarely work with dairy.
+We do process nuts and dairy in our facility - although we very rarely work with dairy- actually only once in December 2020.
 We work hard to ensure our products are almost always soy and refined sugar free and we strive to find the highest quality ingredients (such as organic, thoughtfully sourced, and non-GMO).
 Our kitchen is a gluten free space and the oats we use for oat milk chocolates are gluten free oats.

 Where can we buy your cacao?